jonathanhogg/flitter/docs/install.md

 pip3 install .
 ```

-and have direct access to the example programs:
+keep up-to-date with developments and have direct access to the example programs:

 ```sh
 flitter examples/hoops.fl